seek4science/seek-documentation/help/user-guide/openbis.md

 ---
-title: SEEK User Guide - openBIS
+title: Using SEEK with openBIS
-layout: page
+layout: user-guide-page
+sidebar: userguide
 ---

-# Using SEEK with openBIS

 ## Enabling openBIS in SEEK